Tips for preparing study abroad scholarship applications:

 The Fulbright U.S. Student Program offers grants for recent graduates, graduate students, and young professionals to conduct individually designed study/research projects or for English Teaching Assistant Programs.

 Afford Your Travel is a valuable resource for students, especially first-time travelers, looking for affordable travel accommodations.
 By finding affordable flights based on custom criteria, Afford Your Travel’s mission is to improve accessibility to both domestic and international travel, with the aim of enriching the worldviews of clients and those they come into contact with.
-Services for first-time travelers are more expansive and may include accommodations and itinerary planning.
+Services for first-time travelers are more expansive and may include accommodation and itinerary planning.